 The father in the movie Cloak & Dagger does this out of a plane wreckage, for no reason other than to give the movie a Happy Ending.
 The scene could easily be read as in the imagination of Davey.
 It's quite intentionally left open to interpretation.

-The title character does this in the first RoboCop film.
+The title character does this in the original RoboCop (1987) film.
 Robo calmly strides out of an exploding gas station, with only a minor amount of surface soot on his improbably shiny armor, and shoots out the back tire of Emil's motorbike as he tries to flee the scene.

 Leland Gaunt does this in the movie version (though not the original novel) of Needful Things, after Dan Keaton realizes that Gaunt made him a pawn just as much as he'd imagined the rest of the town had been doing to him, and blows up the entire Needful Things shop, with himself and Gaunt in it.
 Of course, since Leland Gaunt is actually The Devil in disguise as a humble antique dealer, his immunity to fire is to be expected (indeed, it didn't surprise the protagonist at all).